Rysul-Rohan/Rysul-Rohan/README.md

 - 👋 Hi, I’m @Rysul-Rohan
-- 👀 I’m interested in Python Programming
+- 👀 I’m interested in Python & javascript Programming
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning javascript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...